-1. For the twelve months to the end of March 2018, the average number of day's sick absence in the Council was 16.06 days per full time employee as compared to 13.07days in 2016-17.
-The Council told me the reason for the increase of 2.99 days was due to long-term illness, ranging from cancer related illness to stress related illnesses.
-These are managed in accordance with the protections afforded by the Disability Discrimination legislation and by balancing the robust monitoring and management of absence with the wellbeing of the individual.
-A number of these employees have been the subject of absence management processes and have either had their employment terminated or are in the process of termination of employment due to ill health or incapability.
+1. For the twelve months to the end of March 2019, the average number of day's sick absence in the Council was 16.73 days per full time employee as compared to 16.06 days in 2017-18.
+The Council has told me that the increase of 0.67 days was mainly due to long-term absence with an increase in such illnesses as cancer, stress related illness and hospitalisation.
+The Council manages these in accordance with the protections afforded by DDA legislation whilst balancing the robust monitoring and management of absence with the well-being of employees.
+The Council has advised that an Absence Management Policy and Procedure has been approved and will be implemented to ensure one process across Council to reduce the level of absenteeism.

-Local Government Auditor's Report - 2018
+Local Government Auditor's Report - 2019

-- 2. The annual Local Government Auditor's Report was published in September 2018 and is available on the NIAO website.
-The report summarises my perspective on financial audits and performance improvement work in the financial year to 31 March 2018. - 3.
+- 2. The annual Local Government Auditor's Report was published in June 2019 and is available on the NIAO website.
+The report summarises my perspective on financial audits and performance improvement work in the financial year to 31 March 2019. - 3.
 The Report highlights areas of strength and areas for improvement within local councils.
 It also considers important issues that may affect council's in the medium term.
 The Council and its members should consider this report in the context of its own activities for any improvements that could be made.